iankelk/iankelk.github.io/blog/2024-02-06-chickens/index.md

 <Figure
   image={beach}
   alt="A whimsical and stylish illustration depicting a humanoid robot in a business suit, walking comically with exaggerated movements along a beach.
 The robot is walking in the water up to its ankles, causing  splashes and waves around it.
 The beach scene includes soft sand and gentle waves under a serene sky.
-The humorous contrast of the formally attired robot deeply immersed in the water, playfully interacts with the natural seaside environment, creating a surreal and amusing visual narrative." caption="I like romantic walks on the beach while being a team player in the corporate world.\nGenerated with OpenAI DALL-E 3 and edited by the author."
+The humorous contrast of the formally attired robot deeply immersed in the water, playfully interacts with the natural seaside environment, creating a surreal and amusing visual narrative." caption="I like romantic walks on the beach with someone whose love language is powerpoint and performance bonuses.\nGenerated with OpenAI DALL-E 3 and edited by the author."
 />

 ### Inability to Explore Multiple Paths